typingpanda/tp/docs/team/KeaneChan.md

 ## Overview

-Hi Im Prince Pereira, an Aspiring Mechanical Engineer from National University Of Singapore, and these are my contributions
+Hi Im Keane Chan, an Aspiring Mechanical Engineer from National University Of Singapore, and these are my contributions

 ### Summary of Contributions